 I recently made an example on how to do websocket communication between a server and a client, where i pushed messages from the server to a client.
 In this post I will write a little about how websockets are different from normal HTTP communication and some advantages of them.
 In the title I have written HTTP/REST, this is due to many saying REST when they actually just mean HTTP communication.

 HTTP is a stateless protocol.
 You make one request and you get one response.
 After this the communication ends and the client and the server forgets about one another.
-Cookies makes it possible for the client to keep some state, so that the server may recognize the client - if you wonder how "session" are kept.
+Cookies make it possible for the client to keep some state, so that the server may recognize the client - if you wonder how "sessions" are kept.

 A simple get request using HTTP could look like the following:

 With websockets the connection stays open and it is not just one request response call.
 First an initial HTTP request is made from the client asking to upgrade to websockets.
 The server accepts this request by returning a 101 "switching protocols" HTTP status code and then the bi-directional communication is established.
 The server and client can now exchange multiple messages, these messages can go both ways if needed, this will look like the below:

 When using websockets the connection stays open until either the client or the server sends a message to close it.
 Which is why the close message arrow above points in both directions.

 Comparing websockets and HTTP it could be said the HTTP requests are more simple than using web sockets.
 However they are also limited, as it is a one-way form of communication (request / response).